fishcus/KAP-manual/en/model/cube/aggregation_group.en.md

 ### Use Case

 Assume a transactional Cube, which contains below dimension: Customer ID`buyer_id`, Transaction Date`cal_dt`, Payment Type `pay_type`and Customer City`city`.
 Sometimes, analyst need to group dimension City, Cal_dt and Pay_Type to understand different payment type in differentcities.
 There are other times, analyst need to group dimension city, cal_dt andbuy_id together to understand customer behavior in different cities.
-As exampleshown above, it is recommended to build two aggregation group, includingdimension and groups as below:
+As exampleshown above, it is recommended to build two aggregation groups, including dimensions and groups as below:

 ![](images/AGG-4.png)